Why Did Kodak Fail? | Kodak Failure Case Study

 Celebrated camera accessory manufacturers of yesteryear, Kodak, is looking to join Chinese smartphone manufacturing giant Oppo for an upcoming flagship smartphone.
 This new smartphone is rumored to have 50MP dual cameras, where the cameras of the device will be modeled upon the old classic camera designs of the Kodak models.

-The all-new flagship model of Oppo is designed to be a tribute to the classic Kodak camera design.
+The all-new flagship model of Oppo was designed to be a tribute to the classic Kodak camera design.
 The camera of this Oppo model will allegedly use the Sony IMX766 50MP sensor.
 Furthermore, the phone will also embed a large sensor in its ultrawide camera as well along with a 13MP telephoto lens and a 3MP microscope camera.

-No other information on this matter is currently available as of September 13, 2021.
+No other information on this matter is currently available as of November, 2024.

 The collaborations between Android OEMs and camera makers are not something new.
 Yes, numerous other companies have already come together with other camera manufacturing companies like Nokia, which joined hands with German optics company Carl Zeiss earlier in 2007 to bring in the camera phone Nokia N95.
 This can be concluded as the first of such collaborations that the smartphone industry has seen.
 Numerous other collaborations happened eventually, which resulted in outstanding results.
 OnePlus' partnership with Hasselblad, Huawei pairing up with Leica and the recent news of Samsung's associating with Olympus are some of the significant collaborations to be mentioned.